nightmare-tech/PWD_Vault/README.md

 The menu has 6 options:

 - **1. Enter in Record**:
-    This makes the user enter their strong passwords or use a suggested 15-character password which they don't need to remember.
+    This forces the user to input strong passwords or choose a pre-generated 15-character password that they won't have to remember.
+Just double verify everything or you'll have to start over by erasing the entire file.
     !
 Just double check all the details or you would have to erase the whole file and start over !

 - **2. Read all the stored data**: